-Transformative technology and their legal risks
+Transformative Technology and their Legal Risks

-Investment in the technology sector continues to boom, creating potentially transformative technologies which naturally attract businesses seeking to enhance their competitive advantage.
+Investment in the technology sector continues to boom, creating potentially transformative technology which naturally attract businesses seeking to enhance their competitive advantage.
 However, these potentially transformative technologies do pose legal risks that must be adequately considered.

 Machine Learning and Artificial Intelligence (AI)